-First, to clear up some confusion: although the likelihood of getting some types of cancer may be passed down through genes, cervical cancer is not one of them.
+First, to clear up some confusion: although the likelihood of getting certain types of cancer may be passed down through genes, cervical cancer isn't one of those cancers.
 Instead, most cases of cervical cancer are caused by different strains, or types, of a virus known as the human papillomavirus (HPV).
-The vaccines protect against the most common strains of HPV, some of which are associated with cervical cancer (HPV itself is not a form of cancer, it is a virus).
-Second, being over the recommended age for receiving the vaccine does not mean you are necessarily at increased risk of getting cervical cancer; read on to find out why.
+The vaccine currently available on the market protects against the most common strains of HPV, some of which are associated with cervical cancer (HPV itself isn't a form of cancer, it’s a virus).
+Second, due to recent changes, the vaccine has actually been approved for use in people up to age 45, so you may still be able to get vaccinated!

-HPV does not come from a gene, nor does it affect any genes that you pass on.
-Rather, transmission of the HPV virus most often occurs via skin-to-skin contact during sexual activity.
-HPV is a common viral infection, however many infected people never have any symptoms and the virus often clears from the system on its own.
-In some people, HPV will cause symptoms, which can include genital warts or precancerous lesions in the genital area that may, if left untreated, lead to cancer (including cervical cancer).
+HPV doesn't come from a gene, nor does it affect any genes that you pass on to others.
+An HPV infection occurs when the virus enters the body, usually through a cut, abrasion, or small tear in the skin — therefore, transmission most often happens via skin-to-skin contact during sexual activity.
+HPV is a common viral infection, though many infected people never have any symptoms and the virus often clears from the system on its own.
+In some people, certain strains of HPV may cause symptoms, including genital warts or precancerous lesions in the genital area that could, if left untreated, lead to cancer (including cervical, anal, and throat cancers).

-Vaccinated or not, having regular Pap smears, a simple test of cells from a woman's cervix, is a good way to find any cervical abnormalities before they become dangerous.
-Women should have an initial Pap smear within three years of having sex or at age 21, and can then discuss with their health care providers about how often to have subsequent exams.
-There is not an equivalent HPV screening test for men; if men are concerned about HPV or genital warts, they can speak with a health care provider for more information about risk and transmission.
+Vaccinated or not, regularly getting a Pap smear (a simple test of cells from the cervix) helps in discovering any cervical abnormalities before they develop into cancer.
+It's recommended that people have an initial Pap smear within three years of having sex for the first time or at age 21, then discuss with their health care providers about the timing of subsequent exams.
+There’s not an equivalent HPV screening test for those without a cervix — if they're concerned about HPV or genital warts, they may speak with a health care provider for more information about risk and transmission.

-Even if you are at low risk for getting cervical cancer, you may want to consult with your health care provider about whether the vaccine or other prevention measures are right for you.
-The vaccine is a great option for some women; however, it is not the only way to protect yourself from HPV.
-Having regular pap smears, limiting the number of sexual partners, and practicing safer sex can all go a long way in steering clear of HPV, and the warts and/or cervical lesions that may result.
+Even if you're at low risk for getting cervical cancer, you may want to consult with your provider about whether the vaccine or other prevention measures are right for you.
+Having regular Pap smears, limiting the number of sexual partners, and practicing safer sex may all go a long way in steering clear of HPV, and the warts or cervical lesions that may result.